dell/terraform-provider-powerstore/docs/resources/filesystem.md

 Optional:

+- `auto_delete` (Boolean) Indicates whether locked files will be automatically delete from an FLR-enabled file system once their retention periods have expired.
+- `auto_lock` (Boolean) Indicates whether to automatically lock files in an FLR-enabled file system.
 - `default_retention` (String) The FLR type of the file system.
 - `maximum_retention` (String) The FLR type of the file system.
 - `minimum_retention` (String) The FLR type of the file system.
 - `mode` (String) The FLR type of the file system.
+- `policy_interval` (Number) Indicates how long to wait (in seconds) after files are modified before the files are automatically locked.

 ## Import